XingFramework/xing-book/tutorial/creating_the_application.md

 # Creating The Application

-## Getting the Code (optional)

-TODO:  Once a canonical repository has been created with a completed version of the app, instructions for cloning the repo and checking out the tag for this page go here.

 ## Installing the Xing Framework rubygem

 We'll start by installing xing-framework.
 Make sure you're using a compatible version of Ruby (we prefer >= 2.2).